 For information about current and future exhibitions, as well as opening hours, go to the Museum’s website.

 Which exhibition did you find most interesting and why?
-What are your favourite designs?
+Do you prefer minimalism or maximalism when it comes to fashion?